bertofurth/Seagate-Central-Utils/README.md

 to transfer files **even if the samba service is not working**.
 I would suggest that if samba is not working to use FTP or SCP which should both still work.

+## Troubleshooting
+Here are some issues commonly enocuntered when installing new software.

+### The old version of a tool is still being run
+IF you are trying to run a new tool but the old version is still running then the most likely explanation is that the PATH has not been reconfigured properly or has not been given the opportunity to be applied.

+Check that the PATH has been modified in the appropriate startup files and that it lists "/usr/local/bin" and "/usr/local/sbin" before any other directories in the PATH.

+Make sure that after changing the PATH in your startup files that you log out of and then back into the ssh session in order for the changes to take effect.

+Check the PATH by issuing the "echo $PATH" command.

+Use the "which file-name" command to display which version of a tool is being invoked.
+For example

+    # which top
+    /usr/local/bin/top

+Make sure that the version under "/usr/local/bin" is being is invoked instead of the old version which is normally under "/usr/bin" or "/bin" .

+Confirm that the new version can actually be run by specifying the full directory location.
+For example

+    # /usr/local/bin/top

+Make sure that the new version of the tool has the executable file attribute.
+You may need to issue the "chmod 755 file-name" command to ensure that the file is able to be executed.

+### Shared libraries
+When trying to run new software an error similar to the following may appear

+    xxxx: error while loading shared libraries: libxxx.so.X: cannot open shared object file: No such file or directory

+If this happens make sure to confirm that the required new shared libary files were correctly transferred from the extracted software archive to the /usr/local/lib directory on the Seagate Central.

+Use the "ldd file-name" command to check which libaries are required by the program being executed and check that they are in place as per the output of the ldd command.

+For example

+    # ldd /usr/local/bin/top
+        libprocps.so.8 => /usr/local/lib/libprocps.so.8 (0x355a0000)
+        libncurses.so.5 => /usr/lib/libncurses.so.5 (0x355f0000)
+        libdl.so.2 => /lib/libdl.so.2 (0x35640000)
+        libc.so.6 => /lib/libc.so.6 (0x35670000)
+        /lib/ld-linux.so.3 (0x35560000)

+The "ldd -v" form of the command will give even more detailed information.

+### Wrong binary format
+When trying to run new software, errors similar to the following may appear

+    not a dynamic executable

+    line 1: syntax error: ")" unexpected

+The most likely cause of these kinds of errors is that the binaries that have been installed have not been cross compiled for the Seagate Central arm 32 architecture.

+Confirm that when the sofware is being compiled that a cross compiler is being used and not a native compiler that builds binaries for the build system itself.